divakaivan/bank_voice_assistant/README.md

 # Reproduction

 1. Clone the repo `git clone https://github.com/divakaivan/finance_voice_assistant.git`
+2. Add your OPENAI_API_KEY to .env
-2. Run `make` in the terminal, and you should see:
+3. Run `make` in the terminal, and you should see:
 ```
 Usage: make [option]